Wainuiomata Private Tours and Transport

 We take you from the heart of the city into true wilderness for an unforgettable day

-Whether you are in Wellington for work, events, family visits, or a short break, you do not need to miss New Zealand’s wild side.
+Whether you are in Wellington for work, events, family visits, or a short break, you do not need to miss the Wellington region’s wild side.
 We take you from the heart of the city into pristine wilderness for a half day or full day escape that stays with you long after the experience ends.
 To finish, we stop at one of Wellington’s best lookouts for sweeping harbour views before returning you to the city, the airport, or any other Wellington destination of your choice.

 From Forest Trails to Wild Coastlines